aws-samples/genai-llm-cpu-sagemaker/README.md

 To deploy one stack: \
 `./cicd/cdk-deploy-stack-to.sh <account-id> <region-name> ModelDownloadStack`

+To check application drift, and compare specified stack and its dependencies with the deployed stack: \
+`./cicd/cdk-drift.sh <account-id> <region-name> -v`

 ## Project clean-up

-Use destroy script to remove stacks: \
+Use destroy script to remove all stacks: \
 `./cicd/cdk-undeploy-from.sh <account-id> <region-name> --all`

-Or use destroy script to remove single stack: \
+Or use destroy script to remove a single stack: \
 `./cicd/cdk-undeploy-from.sh <account-id> <region-name> ModelServingStack`

 ## Model Selection

+Only changing a model does not require rebuidling an image, and would take approximatelly 30% less time than redeploying the whole application.
+You can use the following process:

 1. Navigate to https://huggingface.co/TheBloke and choose GGUF model of your choice for example https://huggingface.co/TheBloke/llama-2-7B-Arguments-GGUF, scroll to provided files.
 Usually Q4_K_M is good enough compromise (based on our testing but feel free to try yourself).

-2. Destroy previous Sagemaker configuration stack and endpoint:
-`./cicd/cdk-undeploy-from.sh <account-id> <region-name> ModelConfigurationStack` `./cicd/cdk-undeploy-from.sh <account-id> <region-name> ModelServingStack`

-3. Update values of the variables in `app-config.ini` to use a new model:
+2. Update values of the variables in `app-config.ini` to use a new model:
     * model_hugging_face_name - set Hugging Face model name e.g. "TheBloke/llama-2-7B-Arguments-GGUF"
     * model_full_name         - set Hugging Face file full name e.g. "llama-2-7b-chat.Q4_K_M.gguf"

-4. Re-run ModelDownload stack to update project environment variables:
-`./cicd/cdk-deploy-stack-to.sh <account-id> <region-name> ModelDownloadStack` \
-> model bucket name is value of the output parameter ModelDownloadStack.modelbucketname

-4.1.
-Manually trigger CodePipeline project "<project_name>-model-download-pipeline" from the Console UI, and wait for as new model to be downloaded to S3 bucket.

-5.Create new Sagemaker endpoint:
-`./cicd/cdk-deploy-stack-to.sh <account-id> <region-name> ModelServingStack` \

-6. Wait until endpoint is InService and configure new Sagemaker endpoint:
+3. Confirm that you would like to proceed with destroying previously used model's S3 bucket, Sagemaker configuration and endpoint:
-`./cicd/cdk-deploy-stack-to.sh <account-id> <region-name> ModelConfigurationStack` \
+`./cicd/cdk-change-model.sh <account-id> <region-name> ModelConfigurationStack`
+> `This action would destroy your current deployment.
+Are you sure that you want to proceed? y`

 ### Credits